 1) A warm hot water bath is a must

-- Come what may bathe every day with ‘not-so-hot water’ to beat the cold season in India.
-Overcome the temptation of a hot water bath that is proven to deplete the skin of its essential oils especially during the winters.
+- Come what may, bathe every day with ‘not-so-hot water’ to beat the cold season in India.
+Overcome the temptation of a hot water bath that is scientifically proven to deplete the skin off its essential oils, especially during the winters.

-- An application of mustard oil or coconut oil to the body prior to a bath is bound to be very beneficial.
+- An application of mustard oil or coconut oil on the whole body prior to a bath is bound to be very beneficial.
 Stick to warm-water baths especially during the cold season in India.

 - Of course, use sunscreen without fail even if the day is gloomy during winters.